Table of Contents Show

 Cool Color TonesCool Color Tones

 With vibrant earthy colors now becoming the new trend, it stands to reason that cool neutral tones are out.
-Cool neutrals give off an institutional feeling and don’t gel with the desire to create spaces that show off a homeowner’s personality.
-So if you’re thinking of redoing your all-white kitchen or replacing your grey sofa set with something more vibrant, then don’t think twice.
-Look for colored cabinetry, dynamic stone counters, and patterned flooring if you need some replacement ideas.
+Cool neutrals give off an institutional feeling and don’t gel with the desire to create spaces showing a homeowner’s personality.
+So if you’re thinking of redoing your all-white kitchen or replacing your grey sofa set with something more vibrant, don’t think twice.
+If you need some replacement ideas, look for colored cabinetry, dynamic stone counters, and patterned flooring.

 The Faux LookThe Faux Look